4rankng/auction-app/README.md

 - **Functionality:**
   - Active bidding interface.
   - **Primary Action:**
-    - A prominent “Kết Thúc Đấu Giá” (End Auction) button that terminates the bidding process and transitions to the results.
+    - A prominent "Kết Thúc Đấu Giá" (End Auction) button that terminates the bidding process and transitions to the results.
   - **Consistency:**
     - Similar input validation and data formatting as in the setup phase.
 - **Real-Time Updates:**